-During setup additional variables are used to store the names of the pools.
+During setup, additional variables are used to temporarily store the names of the pools until their definitions will be read later in the setup file.
 These are also defined in the private section of the header file:

 Then, the binding sites have to be defined.
-As binding sites can either be empty or occupied, we use (by convention) Boolean variables for them:
+As binding sites can either be empty or occupied, we use boolean variables for them: